 Alternatives to Dropbox Business

-Businesses that already use Microsoft 365 applications such as Word, Excel, and PowerPoint might prefer to go with OneDrive, which is deeply integrated into these apps.
-You can read our OneDrive for Business review to learn more.
+Businesses that already use Microsoft 365 applications such as Word, Excel, and PowerPoint might prefer to go with OneDrive for Business, which is deeply integrated into these apps.

-Similarly, organizations needing maximum storage space at more affordable prices than those offered by Dropbox might want to consider IDrive, one of the most affordable storage platforms available.
-Read our IDrive personal review for more information on the company's personal cloud option.
+Similarly, organizations needing maximum storage space at more affordable prices than those offered by Dropbox might want to consider IDrive Business, one of the most affordable storage platforms available.

 Dropbox is one of the best cloud storage platforms and is unlikely to disappoint any business that chooses to invest.
 It comes packed with enterprise-specific features as well as a top-quality security framework, and an impressive range of mobile and desktop applications.
 Integrations with third-party platforms such as Slack and Zoom are another big plus.